ARTICLES

 The Chocolate Factory and this are the only places where you can make your own original cans

 The cafe shop inside the store also sells the "Red Brick Sandwich" (450 yen, tax included).
-This octagonal cookie sandwich, modeled after the octagonal tower of the Red Brick Government Building, is filled with butter cream containing white chocolate and bean paste made from Hokkaido red beans.
+This octagonal cookie sandwich, inspired by the octagonal tower of the Red Brick Government Building, is filled with butter cream containing white chocolate and bean paste made from Hokkaido red beans.
 You can also enjoy the crispy texture.

-The butter cream and bean paste are sweet and delicious!
+The butter cream and bean paste are deliciously sweet and delicious!

-There are three other flavors of Shiroi Koibito Soft Serve Ice Cream: White, Mixed, and Black.
+There are three other flavors of Shiroi Koibito Soft Cream: White, Mixed, and Black.
 The regular size is 500 yen (tax included).
 The jumbo size is 750 yen.
-The Shiroi Koibito Topped Soft Serve Ice Cream, which comes with one Shiroi Koibito, is 650 yen and comes in two flavors, chocolate and strawberry.
+The Shiroi Koibito Topping Soft Cream, which comes with one Shiroi Koibito, is 650 yen and comes in two flavors: chocolate and strawberry.

 1F: HOUSE H